yumium/tech_notes/C++/A gentle introduction to C++.md

 ```

 They all occupy the same underlying 4-byte long memory.
 When you access  `mytypes.char` and `mytypes.f`, they cast the underlying memory to the respective types.
 Changing one member affects the other members, as the underlying memory changed.

+The language does not track what underlying type is actually under the union object.
+It is up to the programmer to decide